-While a conversation might not have as much visual impact; outside of looking at the person you’re speaking with.
+While a conversation might not have as much visual impact; outside of looking at the person, you’re speaking with.
 I’m sure we can agree that they are very creative, imaginative, beautiful, and contain plenty of emotional power.

-So how can you create more meaningful art – in this case conversational art?
+So how can you create more meaningful art – in this case, conversational art?

 Recently I was out with some friends and they were discussing their favorite IPA’s.
 I haven’t had a beer in about 15 years and had no clue what they were talking about – secretly wishing the conversation would turn to wine so that I could contribute something.
 But it didn’t.

-There’s a few things you can do here.
+There are a few things you can do here.

 You can totally zone out, nod your head randomly every once in a while to pretend you’re engaged, and maybe laugh awkwardly, or give a few yeah’s and mmmhmmm’s.

-Or you could participate and be interested by asking questions about what they’re talking about.
+Or you could participate and be interested in asking questions about what they’re talking about.
 After they were talking a bit I got the courage to speak up and say, “Hey fellas, I haven’t had a beer in like 15 years.
 Could you explain real quick to me what an IPA is?”
-After a they all looked like this at me I was surprised at how interested they were as to why I haven’t had a beer in the last 15 years.
+After they all looked like this at me I was surprised at how interested they were as to why I haven’t had a beer in the last 15 years.
 They explained what an IPA was to me but the conversation quickly turned to why I wasn’t a normal human being.
 Lesson learned – just be honest.
-Your insecurities may be a cool topic of conversation.
+Your insecurities maybe a cool topic of conversation.

-Oh and if you’re wondering, yes I did try an IPA that day.
+Oh, and if you’re wondering, yes I did try an IPA that day.
 It was gross.
 I had a few sips and kindly offered that bad boy to one of my buddies.

-Now this goes both ways.
-You may be having a conversation about the a new movie, a video game you’re playing, a recent Paleo recipe you tried, art, literature, sport you love, or the trip you just took.
+Now, this goes both ways.
+You may be having a conversation about the new movie, a video game you’re playing, a recent Paleo recipe you tried, art, literature, sport you love, or the trip you just took.
 There’s a good chance the person you’re talking to may not have any idea what you’re talking about.
 Make sure you manage your expectations for how they should contribute to the conversation – it may be a lot, a little, or nothing at ll.

 Practice Self Awareness

-Converstions typically are conducted in 1 or a combination of some or all of the following ways.
+Conversations typically are conducted in 1 or a combination of some or all of the following ways.

 I-I Conversations – Not seeing the other person and just seeing yourself.
-Unfortunately I’m notorious for this and have been actively trying to improve it.
+Unfortunately, I’m notorious for this and have been actively trying to improve it.
 This happens when someone is talking and you stop listening because you’re trying to think of the next thing to say.

 I-IT Conversations – These conversations are all about a means to an end.
-For example you may have a conversation with your boss about getting a raise, your girlfriend about breaking up, the dealer down the street (car dealer not drug dealer) about lowering the cost of the car you want to purchase.
+For example, you may have a conversation with your boss about getting a raise, your girlfriend about breaking up, the dealer down the street (car dealer not a drug dealer) about lowering the cost of the car you want to purchase.

 I-Ghost Conversations – Not seeing the person you’re talking to but instead a ghost of your past.
-Oh believe you me I have definitely done this before and I’m sure you have as well.
+Oh believe me I have definitely done this before and I’m sure you have as well.